 I’ve always thought my idea was a little ahead of its time and definitely located in the wrong part of town.
 Notice I’m not saying it was a bad idea because I don’t think it was.

 If there had been all these great social media vehicles like Instagram to promote it back then, it’s possible Oh, The Horror! would still be around.
 I always think, what could I have done differently, and it’s one of those things that will be running through my head forever.

-I’ve still got the John Malkovich cardboard face in storage somewhere that is directly under the 9526.
+I’ve still got the John Malkovich cardboard face that is directly under the 9526 in storage somewhere.

 Some of the Oh, The Horror DVD Shoppe tees and business cards are still floating around.
 In case you were wondering who G.A.
 Echevarria in the top card is, it was my late grandfather.

 Oh, The Horror!
 DVD Shoppe had three articles written about it in the paper.

 The 1st one was in the business section of El Nuevo Herald, which was a bizarre choice.
-Later on, articles in Street (Miami Herald’s New Times knockoff) and the Neighbors section of the Miami Herald happened.
+Later on, articles in the Neighbors section of the Miami Herald and Street happened.